istio/istio.io/content/en/docs/setup/upgrade/helm/index.md

 ---

 Follow this guide to upgrade and configure an Istio mesh using [Helm](https://helm.sh/docs/) for in-depth evaluation.
-This guy assumes you have already performed an [installation with Helm](../../install/helm) for a previous minor or patch version of Istio.
+This guide assumes you have already performed an [installation with Helm](../../install/helm) for a previous minor or patch version of Istio.

 {{< boilerplate helm-preamble >}}